 But you definitely need them to check on other conditions that might be causing brain and memory issues.
 Do check in with your doctor to see if there’s something else you need to address like thryoid, parathyroid and other things.

-There is an at-home test above for general brain chemistry testing.
+There is an at-home test at the above link you can do.
+It’s a Neurotransmitter Panel (urine).
 It doesn’t diagnose MCI specifically but it’s worth doing to address any deficiencies you have or problems you could have in the future!

 Treatment and Prevention of MCI